 YES, My Toddler Gets Screentime!

 I absolutely do not regret buying my toddler an Amazon Fire HD Kids Edition tablet.
+(The link is to the larger 10, because this wasn’t available when we originally purchased the tablet.)
 I hemmed and hawed a bit because I was introducing my toddler to the often criticized ‘screen time’ and in the end I’m happy with that decision.
-After a bit of research I decided that the Amazon Fire HD 8 Kids Edition tablet.
+After a bit of research I decided on the 8, but we now believe the Amazon Fire HD 10 Kids Edition tablet.
 Not only are they great for little hands, adults can use them as well.

 The newest Fire HD Kids Edition tablet (10) has a 10.1″ display, gets up to 12 hours of battery life and the padded Kid-Proof case comes with a built-in stand.
 The case options on the Fire HD 8 included a yellow case, which doesn’t appear to be available when purchasing the Fire HD 10.
 You can choose between pink, blue and purple with the newer model.